bonn0062/GSoD/absolute_beginners.rst

 This output tells you that your array has three rows and four columns.

-You can just find the number of rows with:
+You can find just the number of rows by using np.shape[0:

 ::